 As a teacher, I strive to instill in my students some of the fascination with philosophical questions that drew me towards them.
 Most importantly, perhaps, I want them to understand that many philosophical questions are relevant to their own lives and that the ability to think about such questions rigorously is not just intrinsically rewarding, but a skill that is invaluable outside academia, too.
-I wish to provide them with a sense of the complexity one encounters as one tries to address such questions, help them feel confident in navigating this complexity, and help them develop their abilities to analyze, clearly express, and assess complex arguments – in philosophy and beyond.
+I wish to provide them with a sense of the dazzling complexity one encounters as one tries to address such questions, help them feel confident in navigating this complexity, and help them develop their abilities to analyze it and clearly express what they think one ought to think about it.

 Frequently, I learn as much through my interactions with students as they do.
 Teaching and advising students, I find, is a mutually beneficial activity and indeed, a good number of ideas for my various projects have developed in teaching contexts.
 Reminding myself of this benefit of teaching keeps me humble and open-minded.
-My aspiration is to always try and see my students for who they are, attend to them, their individual strengths, weaknesses, and needs, and to adjust one’s ways of communicating accordingly.
+My aspiration is to always try and see my students for who they are, attend to them, their individual strengths, weaknesses, and needs, and to adjust my ways of communicating accordingly.
 Doing this well requires patience, attention, and flexibility.
 With respect to lecturing, I think, it requires moving away from a style of presenting material to be absorbed by replaceable students toward an increasingly attentive, interactive, lively, varied, and engaging style that equally speaks to students that differ in learning type and socio-cultural background.

 Few students do this well right away.
-But due to this technique, their writing frequently improves drastically.
+But due to the massive feedback they receive, their writing frequently improves drastically.
 Students typically appreciate getting detailed feedback on their writing.
-And since the feedback focuses on just one page, for the instructor, assisting many students remains manageable.
+And since this kind of feedback is limited to just one page, for me as the instructor, assisting many students remains manageable.
 Also, meeting with students to discuss their work provides opportunities for motivating them and for building instructor-student rapport, especially with students who might otherwise be hesitant to attend office hours.
-Finally, distributing well-written student summaries per text to everyone motivates students, yields samples of good summaries and succinct overviews of all readings discussed, which helps students as they prepare for exams and allows them to quickly revisit arguments they may have found particularly interesting.
+Finally, distributing well-written student summaries to everyone motivates students, yields samples of good summaries and succinct overviews of all readings discussed, which helps students as they prepare for exams or papers and allows them to quickly revisit arguments they may have found particularly interesting.
 [A variant of this task is to visualize the content of a paper on one page.
 I sometimes create such visualizations and use them for teaching.
 For some samples, see here.]

 Since it invites them to tap into their creative potential, students typically find this assignment highly engaging.
-Often, their contributions are amazing (for examples, consult the teaching section of my website).
-Commenting on the work of their peers allows students to practice constructive peer-reviewing, frequently adds clarifications and further details, and naturally leads into substantial discussions of the issues.
-Moreover, student contributions are often witty, funny, and thus highly memorable, which in turn helps them relate to and retain an understanding of the material.
-Finally, the positive feedback students get both from me and their peers creates a more relaxed atmosphere, which leads to an overall increased willingness both to participate and to tolerate philosophical complexity.
+Often, their contributions are simply outstanding.
+Moreover, commenting on the work of their peers allows students to practice constructive peer-reviewing, frequently adds clarifications and further details, and naturally leads into substantial discussions of the issues.
+Also, since student contributions are often witty, funny, and thus highly memorable, this, in turn, helps them relate to and retain an understanding of the material.
+Finally, the positive feedback students get both from me and their peers creates a more relaxed class atmosphere, which leads to an overall increased willingness both to participate and to tolerate philosophical complexity.

-These techniques were designed to serve very specific purposes: helping students improve their writing skills and increasing students’ motivation to participate in online discussions, and allowing them to bring to bear their creative abilities on class content.
-However, as indicated, both techniques yield many further benefits.
-As a primary instructor, I plan on implementing these and similar techniques frequently in my regular courses.
+The tools mentioned were used to serve specific purposes: helping students improve their reading and writing skills, reducing screen fatigue, increasing students’ motivation to participate in online discussions, and allowing them to bring to bear their creative abilities on class content.
+However, as indicated, they often had unexpected positive side-effects.
+As a teacher, I plan on using these and similar tools frequently in my regular courses.
 They create a learning environment that makes it easier for students to relate to the material, to actively engage with the many fascinating issues philosophy has to offer, and thus an overall experience that is both memorable and fun.